 Few days back, I was attending a job interview.
 It was a technical interview.
 During the discussion, interviewer mystified me with a question – “Manoj, what makes you happy?”

 Why does someone want to make me happy?
 That is the first question came to my mind.
 I need a job, that is my expectation while attending the interview.

 Even I started asking, who am I?
 I don’t have a constant answer for that as well.
 I don’t know much about myself.
 So it is difficult for me to answer, what makes me happy?.
 My concept of happiness is evolved through different periods of my life.
 I realized, I’m not going to get an answer for – what makes me happy?.
 As perplexed with these thoughts, I started Googling.
-[These are situations I feel ashamed about myself; I’m depended on Google to find answers related to me… But in certain situations it helped me to widen my awareness in that area].
+[Those were the situations where I felt ashamed of myself.
+I’m depended on Google to find answers related to myself… But in certain situations it helped me to widen my awareness in different domains].

 You can read more on this from

 Another site has an elucidation; ‘those who are having lesser complaints are happiest and thus richest in the world’.
 I like to believe in that; that is the only way I could find my name in Forbes magazine’s world’s richest 100 people list.
 Don’t know Forbes magazine will accept this definition for ‘richest’ though.